Banzaidyne Press

 "Yeah," Xavier replied.
 "And that many of them means this is a whole armored regiment."

-"Swell," Carolyn sighed as she spoke into her communicator again.
+"Okay," she said before she spoke into her communicator.
 "Voice, this is Longlegs.
 The visiting team is bringing a first string of heavy hitters, I say again a first string of heavy hitters.
-The way they're moving, game time should be the day after tomorrow.
-Tell our friends in Babylon, then move out to the locker room."
+Game time should be the day after tomorrow.
+Tell our friends in Emerald City, then move out to the locker room."

 "Roger, will send.
 We're leaving now to beat the traffic.
 Voice out."